R-ramljak/MNO_uncertainty/Reproduction/Readme.md

 # Reproduction

 This folder contains all necessary data, scripts and instructions to *fully reproduce* the results of the study.
 This is a simulation study building on semi-synthetic data, therefore, all results should be reproducible using only the non-synthetic data source, the developed R-code and the indicated R-packages.
+You can find information of the package versions at the end of this [notebook](...)

 For easier and speedier reproduction of certain parts, we have uploaded interim data objects to a cloud service.
 This makes *partial reproductions* possible.
 Unfortunately, we cannot create a simple link to share in this repo because the Utrecht University administrators only allow sharing the folders with specified people.
 Therefore, please just write an [email](marcoramljak@googlemail.com) and the folder will be shared with you, without any restrictions.